 Investing in Blockchain Tech

 Unlike speculative stock investments, there are some additional storage risks to be aware of when investing in cryptocurrency specifically.
-It’s wise to understand the fundamentals of cryptocurrency, the blockchain and Ethereum before placing large sums of money into the technology.
+Even if Ethereum proves to be the best investment of the year, if you lose it to bad storage practices, it won't matter.
+It’s wise to understand the fundamentals of cryptocurrency, the blockchain and Ethereum before making an investment in ETH or any other crypto for that matter..

 Crypto wallets use a computer science concept called public key cryptography.
 Public key cryptography uses the factorization of really big prime numbers to keep your money secure.
 Cryptocurrency wallets have 2 “keys”: 1 public key and 1 private key.
 The public key can be though of as the slot at the top of a mailbox, while the private key is the one needed to extract the mail from the bottom.